akeneo/pim-api-docs/content/filter.md

 ```

 ### Via locale
-If you want to receive for each product only product values on precise locales, you can specify it thanks to the `locales` query parameter.
+If you want to receive for each product only product values on specific locales, you can specify it thanks to the `locales` query parameter.

 #### Example
 To get products with only product values regarding the `en_US` locale, you can use the following URL.